ruby/www.ruby-lang.org/en/news/_posts/2019-08-28-multiple-jquery-vulnerabilities-in-rdoc.md

 RDoc is a static documentation generation tool.
 Patching the tool itself is insufficient to mitigate these vulnerabilities.

-RDoc documentations generated with previous versions have to be re-generated with newer RDoc.
+So, RDoc documentations generated with previous versions have to be re-generated with newer RDoc.

 ## Workarounds